 (h) declare or terminate an energy emergency under section 90-4-310, MCA;

-(j) advise or request the repeal, amendment, or adoption of a rule in the Administrative Rules of Montana.
+(j) advise or request the repeal, amendment, or adoption of a rule in the Administrative Rules of Montana; or

 40-65.
 Appropriation required for bills requesting interim studies.
-A bill including a request for an interim study may not be transmitted to the Governor unless the bill contains an appropriation sufficient to conduct the study.
+(1) A bill including a request for an interim study may not be transmitted to the Governor unless the bill contains an appropriation sufficient to conduct the study.
+The bill must include a contingent voidness section that would void the bill if an appropriation is not included.
 A fiscal note may be requested for a bill requesting an interim study if the appropriation does not appear to be sufficient.

 40-70.
 Bills with same purpose -- vetoes.
 (1) A bill may not be introduced or received in a house after that house, during that session, has finally rejected a bill designed to accomplish the same purpose, except with the approval of the Rules Committee of the house in which the bill is offered for introduction or reception.